 About the National Deficit; I need to “unload” my thoughts! ( No reference to guns is intended in any way!)

-The Fox News version of journalistic theater was unleashed again this morning with a debate on the subject of the national debt.
 Have you checked out the National Debt Clock lately ( www.usdebtclock.org ) ?
-Our national debt is nearing 13 trillion and increasing and that does not include any off-book accounts.
+Our national debt is 18 trillion and increasing and that does not include any off-book accounts.

 I don’t know if anyone cares, but for me I am up to here with the finger pointing over whom is responsible for the national debt!
 Let’s get real here; it doesn’t matter if my wife ran up the family credit card, or if I am running it up…it’s all debt just the same.
 Someone will have to pay it off one way or another, and that is a fact whether it is your personal credit card or the Nations credit card!